The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 The Call That Shattered My World

-"Are you Sunny?" a distressed voice asked, urgency cutting through the words.
+"Are you Sunny?"
+A distressed voice broke through the line, urgency cutting through every word.

-Sunny's life takes a devastating turn in The Lost Child as a family tragedy strikes, leaving him shattered.
-A car accident claims his parents' death, making him an orphaned protagonist burdened with grief and responsibility.
-While sorting through his mother’s belongings, he stumbles upon a mystery letter, hinting at a hidden past and a dark secret long buried.
-As he unravels the unexpected truth, the secret revelation sets him on a path of self-discovery, uncovering a suspenseful past that changes everything he believed about himself.
+Sunny's life takes a devastating turn in The Lost Child as a family tragedy strikes, leaving him in a broken car accident resulting in the deaths of both of his parents.
+Lives, leaving him orphaned, burdened with grief, and faced with responsibilities he's not ready to bear.
+While going through his mother's belongings, he discovers a mysterious letter that hints at a hidden past and a dark secret long buried.
+As he unravels the unexpected truth, the revelation sets him on a journey of self-discovery, revealing a past that completely alters everything he thought he knew about himself.

 I could never have imagined that what was supposed to be the happiest day of my life would quickly spiral into my worst nightmare.